MedRachy/likdom-api/README.md

 -   get all user pending and valid subscriptions : api/get/subscriptions
 -   get all user concluded subscriptions : api/get/subscriptions/concluded

-[] Contract
+[x] Contract

 -   create a contract : api/create/contract
--   generate a contract as pdf doc :
+-   generate a contract as pdf doc : done from the front-end